undergroundbiscuitclub/penenv/README.md

 - All standard terminal shortcuts
 - Target insertion via button, dropdown, or customizable popup shortcut (default `Ctrl+T`)
 - Target insertion works in shell tabs, notes tab, and split view
+- **Global Text Size Control**:
-- **Text Size Control**: Hold `Ctrl` and scroll mouse wheel to zoom in/out on text in all areas (targets, notes, log, and shell terminals)
+  - Hold `Ctrl` and scroll mouse wheel to zoom in/out on text
+  - Zoom changes apply to ALL tabs simultaneously (targets, notes, log, and all shell terminals)
+  - Settings persist across sessions and are configurable in Settings dialog
+  - Separate zoom levels for text editors and terminal shells
 - **Command Templates Drawer**:
   - Click "📚 Commands" button to toggle drawer
   - Press `Ctrl+\`` to open/close drawer and focus search box